One of the many hallmarks of Queen Elizabeth II’s reign has been the vast collection of extravagant tiaras she’s worn over her 69 years on the throne.

 Two of the queen’s most frequently worn tiaras were passed down to her by her grandmother: the Girls of Great Britain and Ireland Tiara, which Queen Elizabeth is seen wearing on certain issues of British banknotes, and the Queen Mary Fringe Tiara, which the queen wore to her wedding to Prince Philip in 1947.

-In honor of the queen’s 94th birthday, WWD takes a look at some of the tiaras and the significance behind them.
+In honor of the queen’s 95th birthday, WWD takes a look at some of the tiaras and the significance behind them.
+Read on to learn more about the queen’s lavish tiara collection and click through the above gallery to see photos of the queen from the Fairchild Fashion archives.

 Queen Mary’s Fringe Tiara